solana-foundation/developer-content/content/guides/faucets/airdrop-development-sol.md

 difficulty: intro
 title: "Solana faucets to get SOL tokens for development"
 description:
-  "How to acquire SOL, the native currency of the Solana blockchain on it's development testing networks ?"
+  "A list of the most common ways to get devnet and testnet SOL tokens for Solana development.
+Including: airdrop, web3.js, POW faucet, and more." development testing networks ?"
 tags:
   - faucet